vmware-tanzu/tanzu-dev-portal/content/guides/observability-reactive-spring-boot-3/index.md

                 .tap(Micrometer.observation(registry))  // 3
 ```

-Given the above, we will have a child span for the parent HTTP controller span.
+This code sample creates a child span for the parent HTTP controller span.
 The main additions are as follows:

-1. Using `.name` to specify the `Observation` name.
+1. Use `.name` to specify the `Observation` name.
 2. Add low cardinality tags and attributes to the measurements with `.tag`.
 3. Produce the `Observation`-specific signal listener for the `tap` operator.
-This operator covers the entire length of the reactive sequence.
+This operator covers the entire length of the reactive stream.

-You can read more about Micrometer Metrics in streams in the [Micrometer Observation Docs](https://micrometer.io/docs/observation).
+Read more about Micrometer Metrics in streams in the [Micrometer Observation Docs](https://micrometer.io/docs/observation).

 ## Introduction of the Monitoring Platform

-In this guide, we will have the experience of a single-page observation.
-With this idea going forward, we can move through logs, traces, and metrics in one location.
-To achieve this kind of integration, we will make use of a specific `operations` service infrastructure:

-Infra:
+Next, configure a Grafana dashboard to view logs, traces, and metrics in one location.
+You need the following additional projects to get started:

   * [Prometheus](https://prometheus.io) - Metrics